fusion-energy/neutronics-workshop/README.md

 You can quickly test the graphics options worked by typing ```paraview``` in the docker container enviroment.
 This should open the paraview program.

-Running the docker image places you in the ```/openmc_workshop``` directory which contains all of the files required to complete this workshop.
+Running the docker container places you in the ```/openmc_workshop``` directory which contains all of the files required to complete the workshop.

+The docker container also contains a folder called ```/my_openmc_workshop``` which is mapped to the local directory from which you ran the container.
+Placing files into this directory allows you to tranfer files from your docker container to your local machine.

-The local directory that you run docker from will be mapped to the ```/my_openmc_workshop``` within the docker container.
-This can be useful for transfering files from your docker to your local machine.
+**IMPORTANT:** The docker container is built from an image at a particular moment in time.
+Any changes you make will be lost as soon as you exit the container. **Make sure you copy any files you want to keep into the ```my_openmc_workshop``` folder before exiting the docker container**.
+This places those files into the directory from which the docker container was run on your local machine.

 ### Getting started on the tasks